suneethaburla/Employee-Directory/README.md

 An employee or manager would benefit greatly from being able to view non-sensitive data about other employees.
 It would be particularly helpful to be able to filter employees by name.

-Here is the [link](https://employee-directory-react-node.herokuapp.com/)to the deployed application.
+Here is the [link](https://employee-directory-react-node.herokuapp.com/) to the deployed application.

 # APIs Used